AMWA-TV/is-11/docs/Overview.md

 ## Introduction

-AMWA IS-11 specifies how how Sources, Flows and Senders within an NMOS compatible system can be reconfigured and EDIDs of Sinks associated with Receivers can be obtained.
+AMWA IS-11 specifies how Sources, Flows and Senders within an NMOS compatible system can be reconfigured and EDIDs of Outputs associated with Receivers can be obtained.

 The Specification includes: